 - 2 Press the Menu Select button directly below Key.
-The display shows the last user-selected and stored encryption key, and the available menu selections. - 4 Perform one of the following actions: - Press the Menu Select button directly below Sel to save the newly selected key and return to the Home screen.
+The display shows the last user-selected and stored encryption key, and the available menu selections. - 3 ~ or ~ to scroll through the encryption keys or use the keypad to enter the number of the desired key. - 4 Perform one of the following actions: - Press the Menu Select button directly below Sel to save the newly selected key and return to the Home screen.